Root-App/root-drive-science-ios/README.md

 ## Development Requirements

-To test against a local envrionment, set the following keys in the `info.plist` file of your
+To test against a local environment, set the following keys in the `info.plist` file of your
 application:

 - `ROOTLocalServerIP`: The IP address of your local server, without `http` or `https`.
 - `ROOTLocalServerPort` The port used to connect to your local server, if needed.
 If not needed, just leave it blank.

 Then set the environment to local when you instantiate the TripTracker,  `TripTracker(environment: .local)`.

 The production environment looks for `telematics.api.joinroot.com`, the staging environment looks for `telematics.api.staging.joinroot.com`.

-    ```